Tighrine/rippleButtonEffect/README.md

-# rippleButtonEffect
+# Ripple Button Effect
-Recreate ripple button effect like in material design
+Recreate ripple button effect like in material design using React